Sheetspin logoSheetspin

 Architecture overview

 Sheetspin does not store your data.
 There is no Sheetspin database and no third-party storage of your information.
 Every provisioning API call is made directly from your browser using your own Google OAuth access token.
-AI features (site structure proposals and data seeding) route through a lightweight server endpoint that forwards your prompt to Gemini and returns the response without logging anything.
 The resources created belong entirely to you.

 Your Browser